 10 patients had cerebrospinal fluid and plasma collected before and after undergoing 20 minutes of cranial electrical stimulation (CES) with a cranial electrical stimulator.
 Data analysis showed that cerebrospinal fluid and plasma levels of serotonin and beta-endorphin increased significantly, and melatonin increased significantly in plasma.
 This hypothalamic modulation may explain the reported antidepressant effect of CES.

 A study on the safety of our technology

 We tested the safety of the Fisher Wallace Stimulator applied to seven children (age range 2.5 to 7.5 years) with a confirmed diagnosis of cerebral palsy (CP).
 No adverse systemic responses were reported.
 These results support the hypothesis that the transcranial electrical stimulation (TCES) as used in this study is a safe procedure.

-Ongoing Studies & Clinical Trials
+Recent Studies & Clinical Trials

 In January 2022, we launched a landmark pilot program with the Seattle Police Department to improve the mental health of 911 dispatchers as well as uniformed police officers.
 We have also recently completed a clinical trial on using our technology to treat Major Depressive Disorder.
 The results were so encouraging, we have submitted them to the FDA to obtain approval for the treatment of Major Depressive Disorder in adults.